 Dr. Kevin Cahill is a preeminent economist.
 His work on labor and health economics has been published on multiple occasions, and he has been expert witness in legal proceedings involving antitrust litigation and the controversial Keystone XL Pipeline.
-As managing director of the Boise office for Portland, Ore.-based ECONorthwest, Cahill's clients include the City of Boise, which turned to him for help in crafting the Boise Competes project, which aligns public and private entities to help churn the city's economic engine.
+As managing director of the Boise office for Portland, Oregon-based ECONorthwest, Cahill's clients include the City of Boise, which turned to him for help in crafting the Boise Competes project, which aligns public and private entities to help churn the city's economic engine.

 Cahill is well known for his no-holds-barred opinions on the effort by the City of Boise to land a much-touted F-35 mission at Gowen Field.
 Cahill says a study the city has often used to promote the F-35 project is misleading, at best.

 Why did you and your wife relocate to Boise?

 We lived in Boston for 20 years.
 Then we had children—holy cow.
 [Boston] went from being the greatest place to live for somebody in their 20s to an extremely stressful place to live.
 We had visited here before and one day we turned to one another and said, "Let's make the jump.
 We're going to raise our kids in Idaho."